The Emerald Ash Borer has arrived in the Collingwood area.

 The only way to protect your ash trees from the threat of EAB is with TreeAzin® injections.
 Injected directly into an ash tree’s bark underlayer, TreeAzin® kills insect larvae feeding on the tree’s tissues by disrupting normal molting and regulating growth.
 If you are worried about protecting your ash trees in the wake of the Emerald Ash Borer’s arrival, contact us at WillowStone today.
 We can answer your questions, assess the health of the ash trees on your property, and recommend solutions, like TreeAzin®, for protecting your trees.

-At WillowStone, we can help treat emerald ash borer tree diseases for residents of Collingwood, The Blue Mountains, Wasaga Beach, and Thornbury, Ontario.
+At WillowStone, we can help treat emerald ash borer tree diseases for residents of Collingwood, The Blue Mountains, Wasaga Beach, Thornbury, Owen Sound, Flesherton, Creemore, Glen Huron, and Mulmur, Ontario.